 Here preference shareholders will be having preferred rights over equity shared of the company.

-- Equity shares are the ordinary common stock of the company while preference shares are having specific preferential rights over the equity shares of the company
+- Equity shares are the ordinary common stock of the company, while preference shares have specific preferential rights over the equity shares of the company.

-- Equity shares do not have the right to compulsorily receive dividend while preference shares based on their type of issue, entitled to receive the dividend every year
+- An Equity share does not have the right to compulsorily receive dividends.
+Preference shares, basis their type of issue, receive the dividend every year.

-- Equity shares have voting right in the general meeting of the company while preference shares do not have any voting right in general meeting.
+- Equity shares have voting right in the general meeting of the company, while the other does not have any voting right in general meeting.

-- Equity shares are having the right to participate in the management of the company while preference shares are not entitled to participate in the management of the company.
+- Equity shares have the right to participate in the management of the company.
+At the same time, the preference share is not entitled to participate in the management of the company.

-- For the company, it is compulsorily to repay back the funds to the preference shareholders while it is not mandatory to repay back the funds of equity shares
+- For the company, it is compulsorily to repay the funds to the preference shareholders while it is not mandatory to repay the funds of equity shares.

-- Preference shares can get converted into equity shares while equity shared cannot get converted to preference shares
+- Preference shares can get converted into equity shares.
+At the same time, equity shares cannot get converted to preference shares.

-- Equity shares are entitled to the bonus shares while preference shares are not entitled to the bonus shares against their existing holding.
+- Equity shares are entitled to the bonus shares.
+While the other is not entitled to the bonus shares against their existing holding.

 - In Preference shares, are medium or large investors invest their funds while in equity shares, even small shareholders can also afford to invest.

-This has been a guide to Equity Shares vs Preference Shares.
+This article has been a guide to Equity Shares vs. Preference Shares.
 Here we also discuss the top differences between Equity Shares and Preference Shares along with infographics and comparison table.
 You may also have a look at the following articles –